nanovms/ops-documentation/ibm.md

 ### List Images

-You can list existing images on Google cloud with `ops image list`.
+You can list existing images on IBM cloud with `ops image list`.

 ```sh
 $ ops image list